HARMANN28/HeliverseAssignment/README.md

-i mainly tried to fix the background issue from mdn docs but couldnt understand, if possible can you give some more days i will try to polish it as much as possible and complete the rest of it as well Please do not consider incomplete website as straight up no,
+i mainly tried to fix the background issue from mdn docs but couldnt understand, if possible can you give some more days i will try to polish it as much as possible and complete the rest of it as well The code i am providing i have removed all the media queries and keyframes as it also in progress Please do not consider incomplete website as straight up no, as due to travelling and wasting a lot of time some steps i mismanaged my time

 Hoping for your Feedback,
 Harmann Singh Bhomrah